Maxlego08/TemplatePlugin/README.md

 addCommand("test", new CommandTest());
 register("test", new CommandTest());
 ```
-You can directly add commands from the main class:
+You can directly add command from the main class:
 ```java
 this.registerCommand("command", new CommandTest(), "myaliaisase");
 ```